 How about you — how often do you receive affirmation?

-How often does your spouse praise you for something that you did or for who you are?
-How often do your children praise you?
+How often does your spouse or a friend or your boss praise you for something that you did or for who you are?
 Probably not very often.
 How often do you sense God is affirming you?

-Affirmation is very important.
+Affirmation is important.
 It was important for Jesus; and it is important for you and me.

 Athletes get lots of affirmation and praise especially the ones who get gold medals but maybe not so often for the rest of us.

 I used to receive a lot of affirmation when I was in a parish.
-These days my dog Shoney gets all the praise and attention.
+But then my dog Shoney used to get all the praise and attention when he was alive.

 Now give someone a really good affirmation before the day is over.
-And, before you go, here’s our traditional Catholic hymn Holy God We Praise Thy Name as you’ve never heard it before.
-Click here.
+And, before you go, here’s a song ”This is my beloved son” Click here.